Always From Scratch

 Pasta with Peas and Pancetta

-If you're looking for delicious pasta that can be made in under 30 minutes, Pasta with Peas and Pancetta will be right up your alley.
+A simple Italian-American made in under 30 minutes, Pasta with Peas and Pancetta, or Pasta Piselli.
 It's light, but still creamy and cheesy, with a mixture of pancetta, peas, and pecorino romano!
+My kids love this meal, and it makes family weeknight dinner so easy.

 pasta with peas and pancetta